Classic Italian Meatballs (Tender and Juicy!)

 This post may contain affiliate links.
 Please read my disclosure policy.

-A 30-minute family-style meatball recipe with thousands of 5-star reviews!
+A 30-minute family-style meatball recipe with hundreds of 5-star reviews!
 This recipe makes a batch of tender, juicy Italian-American-style meatballs to serve up to 6 people.
 Bake the meatballs in the oven or cook on the stovetop.
-Serve them with quick homemade marinara or your favorite sauce.

-If you’re looking for an authentic Italian-American meatball recipe, these juicy beef and pork meatballs are the real deal.
+If you’re looking for an authentic Italian-American meatball recipe to serve with spaghetti or pasta, these juicy beef and pork meatballs are the real deal.
 Based on my mother’s recipe, I can honestly say this recipe makes the best homemade Italian meatballs ever.

 These easy-to-make meatballs are made with ground beef and pork, strewn with fresh parsley, garlic and grated cheese.
 But the “secret” to good meatballs comes down to their juicy, delectable texture.
 And that is the result of including soft, milk-soaked breadcrumbs.